How Many Miles Should I Run A Week? 8 Deciding Factors

-One of the most common questions amongst runners is, “How many miles should I run a week?”
-Knowing how much to run, how often to run, or how far to run all address a foundational component of training, termed volume
+One of the most common questions among runners is, “How many miles should I run a week?”
+Knowing how much, how often, and how far to run addresses a foundational training component termed volume.

-Volume refers to your training load, so it quantifies the number of miles or minutes you’re out pounding the pavement, trail, track, or treadmill during the week.
-Your running volume is the product of the number of days you run per week and how many miles you run on those days.
+Volume refers to your training load, the product of the number of days you run per week and how many miles you run on those days.

-Having a target for the number of miles to run per week isn’t just an exercise in collecting yet another fun running stat like the distance of your longest run or your PR for the 5k.
-Rather, knowing how many miles a week to run is a key consideration for those who want to maximize the benefits of their training and minimize the risk of injury, and who doesn’t want that?
+Knowing how many miles a week to run is a key consideration for those who want to maximize the benefits of their training and minimize the risk of injury.

-Unfortunately, because the sport of running is so diverse—encapsulating a wide range of participants, distances, terrains, paces, and goals—there isn’t a simple or universal answer to “How many miles should I run a week?
+Unfortunately, because running is so diverse—encapsulating a wide range of participants, distances, terrains, paces, and goals—there isn’t a magic number or simple answer to “How many miles should I run a week?”

-Therefore, we will dive deeper into the factors that affect how many miles a week you should run to help you settle on a running volume that makes sense for you.
+Therefore, we will explore the factors affecting how many miles a week you should run to help you determine a reasonable running volume.

 8 Factors That Affect How Many Miles Per Week You Should Run